How do mutual funds minimize exposure to single stocks?

 • Investment tracking and reinvestment alternatives

-• Establishment and management of individual registered and non-registered retirement savings plans such as self-directed RRSPs, group RRSPs, & RESPs with the following investment alternatives: investment funds, segregated funds, and labour-sponsored funds.
+• Establishment and management of individual registered and non-registered retirement savings plans such as self-directed RRSPs, group RRSPs, & RESPs with the following: investment funds, segregated funds, and labour-sponsored funds.

 Group Retirement Options